smusp/SEMs_with_lavaan/Green_2023/04_one_way_MANOVA.md

 <br />

-This example shows the OLS regression approach and the SEM approach to Part 4: One-way MANOVA.
+This example shows the SEM approach to Part 4: One-way MANOVA.
 Results are reported in Table 21.5 (p.
 399).

 The data file (`satisfactionII.csv`) is in the `data` folder.